VOO Becomes First ETF to Reach $1 Trillion: Here's Why

 VOO's rapid asset growth has been fueled by investors seeking low-cost exposure to the U.S. stock market.
 The ETF charges an expense ratio of just 0.03%, significantly lower than the 0.09% fee charged by SPY.

 Vanguard is always known for its low-cost offerings.
-This likely explains why VOO reached the $1 trillion milestone ahead of IVV although the latter too charges the same expense ratio of 3 bps in fees.

-IVV trades at an average volume of 8 million per day while VOO trades at an average daily trading volume of about 9 million shares.
-Higher trading volume narrows bid-ask spreads and reduces overall transaction costs for traders.
+This likely explains why VOO reached the $1 trillion milestone ahead of IVV, even though both ETFs charge an expense ratio of just 0.03%.
+IVV trades an average of 8 million shares daily, while VOO averages about 9 million.
+Higher trading volume typically narrows bid-ask spreads and lowers transaction costs for investors.

 Lower Per-Share Price Attracted Small-Budget Retail Investors